SilkRose/Pony/stories/deternal/deternal.md

 Twilight shook her head, more tears starting to escape.
 "No; if I could, I would have already done it."

 Rarity looked at Twilight with a fading smile.
-[OR, ALTERNATIVELY, A WAN SMILE, WHICH FITS THE NARRATIVE, MAY HAVE BEEN INTENDED BY YOU IN THE FIRST PLACE, AND EMPHATICALLY NOT THE SAME AS A WANING SMILE.
-PLEASE ADJUST AS YOU SEE FIT.]
 "Nothing at all?
 I don't know how I could ever repay you, but I promise I'll find a way.
 There must be something I could do for you."

 Twilight looked down.
 "I really wish I could help, Rarity.
 But I don't know any spells that could magically fix you.
 I spent days trying to find anything in the libraries across Equestria that could help.
-All of that was stuff the doctors already knew about, so I checked restricted sections and rare book collections. [*STUFF* IS A MASS NOUN] Nothing I found could help.
+All of that was stuff the doctors already knew about, so I checked restricted sections and rare book collections.
+Nothing I found could help.
 I even asked Celestia and Luna."

 Rarity started to cry at the answer.
 "Thank you for trying.
 That means so much to me."